Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We'll start with a stub and go from there.

-{crop-start: 5, crop-end: 28, format: javascript}
+{crop-start: 5, crop-end: 28, format: javascript, line-numbers: false}
 ![ControlRow stub](code_samples/es6v2/components/Controls/ControlRow.js)

 We start with imports, big surprise, then make a stub with 5 methods.
 Can you guess what they are?